madeITBelgium/WP-Security/readme.txt

 * Improved loading files
 * Fix bug that files look equal but diff tool show differences
 * Add debug info for security jobs
+* Fixed bug that many files are flagged as changed
+* and more

 = 1.6 =